Assessing student learning online

 Proctoring services provide a secure, convenient way for instructors to administer online exams to students.
 Please contact the Center for more information on available services.

-Discussion Forums: Asynchronous discussions are the primary form of interaction in many online courses.
-Consider carefully how you will assess participation and contributions.
+Discussions: Asynchronous discussions are the primary form of interaction in many online courses.
+Consider carefully how you will assess participation and contributions

 - Peer Assessments: There are several varieties of peer assessment, including having students provide peer feedback in the early phases of a project, using peer feedback to determine a final grade on an assignment, and granting credit corresponding to the level of effort and usefulness of comments made on peer reviews